GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

         {
             // The use of this method is enforced by the BaseStateMachine class.
             SetInitialState();
         }

+        // We can use OnEnable and OnDisable to listen to Message Events published over the Message Bus.
+        // These can be from any other script in the application, including other StateMachines.
+        //
+        // For housekeeping purposes, we will want to wrap any listeners we create in OnEnable() with a call to
+        // AddListeners() a call to RemoveListeners().
+        private void OnEnable()
+        {
+            AddListeners();
+        }

+        private void OnDisable()
+        {
+            RemoveListeners();
+        }

         // We must implement all public methods defined in our IExampleService interface.